- Education and Science»

 Facts About the Polynesian Box Fruit Tree

-Many years ago while visiting my college roommate, I went to the Honolulu Botanical Gardens, a living museum of impressive tropical trees and plants.
+Many years ago while visiting a college friend, I went to the Honolulu Botanical Gardens, a living museum of impressive tropical trees and plants.
 We had the privilege of touring in an intimate group of 3.
-While strolling the grounds, I curiously picked up a boxy seed pod on the grass and was told by the docent that it was from the Fish PoisonTree and had been used by early islanders to stun fish for easy capture.
-Cool!
-I have always been fascinated by nature's ingenuity and man's ability to make use of it.
+While strolling the grounds, I curiously picked up a boxy seed pod from the grass and was told by the docent that it had fallen from the Fish Poison Tree.
+She went on to explain that they had been used by early islanders to stun fish for easy capture, hence the name.
+Cool.
 She had piqued my interest, and I wanted to learn more!

 The Fish Poison Tree, Barringtonia Asiatica, is also known as Putat Laut, Butun, and Box Fruit Tree.
-It is found on the isands of the Western Pacific and Indian Oceans and is native to the mangrove forests of Indonesia.
+It is found on the islands of the Western Pacific and Indian Oceans and is native to the mangrove forests of Indonesia.
 Amazingly, its buoyant seed pods can survive on the ocean surface for as long as 15 years!
-Once the pods are pushed onto land, they easily germinate in the rich volcanic soil of newly formed islands when nourished with water from tropical rains.
+Once the pods are pushed on to land, they easily germinate in the rich volcanic soil of newly formed islands when nourished with water from tropical rains.
 All parts of the tree are poisonous, so this helps to insure its survival.

-The beautiful, deeply perfumed poufy asterisk- shaped flowers attract nocturnal visitors.
+The beautiful, deeply perfumed, poufy asterisk- shaped flowers attract nocturnal visitors.
 This is the tree's equivalent to the showy mating dance of other creatures.
 In addition to bats, the sweet flowers with long pink stamens attract moths.
 Among them is Attacus Atlas, one of the world's largest specimens from the Saturnid family.
 A moth spends its limited life span in search of a mate as reproduction is its only task at this stage; however it also unwittingly serves a very important purpose as a pollinator.
-The snake head pattern on the upper tips of the Atlas moth's 10" wings staves off would-be predators, so it is a very effective pollinator indeed!
+The snake head pattern on the upper tips of the Atlas moth's 10" wings staves off would-be predators, so it is a very intimidating and effective pollinator indeed!

 As the clusters of pods ripen and fall to the ground, they can be carried by the ocean currents for hundreds of miles until they travel ashore.
-Among the sea- drifting seeds and pods it is one of the most widespread.
+Among the sea- drifting seeds and pods, it is one of the most widespread.
 After the eruption of Krakatoa in 1883, these sea drifters were among the first arrivals to take root.

 Many parts of the plants are useful.
 Indigenous people carefully used the pod's toxic seeds to rid the body of intestinal worms.
 The leaves were carefully prepared over heat and applied to the skin to treat wounds, chronic infection, and rheumatism, and extracts were mixed with water to relieve stomach ache.
 Today scientists are still experimenting with the medicinal properties of this plant which have been shown to reduce tumors in mice.
 The wood of the tree is used as construction lumber and as a suitable material in the making of canoes.